cchauve/HyAsP/README.md

 Below example show simple uses of the commands.
 See section *Parameters* for lists of options to change the behaviour of each command.

+We also provide a minimal working example in `example/`.
+The notebook inside it guides the user through the different steps, either using **HyAsP** and the pipeline directly or using the Singularity containers.

 ### 1) Create a gene database from a collection of plasmids